HermanL02/WarwickUniversity-Notes/202309/Essay.md

 However, there are areas that require further improvement.
 The article predominantly concentrates on theoretical analysis and overlooks practical considerations regarding the deployment and widespread usage of TLS 1.3.

 In Tracking the deployment of TLS 1.3 on the Web: A story of experimentation and centralization, it testifies the TLS's usage through multiple observation points.
-It enph
+It covers the safer features of TLS 1.3 and emphasizes the specific industry